Summit County, CO Murder Rates and Murder Maps

 Crime Grade's murder map shows the safest places in Summit County in green.
 The most dangerous areas in Summit County are in red, with moderately safe areas in yellow.
 Crime rates on the map are weighted by the type and severity of the crime.

-Is Summit County, CO Safe?
+Is Summit County, CO Safe from Murder?

 The F grade means the rate of murder is much higher than the average US county.
 Summit County is in the 3rd percentile for safety, meaning 97% of counties are safer and 3% of counties are more dangerous.
 This analysis applies to Summit County's proper boundaries only.
 See the table on nearby places below for nearby counties.